Varicose Vein Treatment in Denver, CO

 - Hormonal Changes.
 The biggest changes in hormones occur during puberty, menopause and pregnancy.

-Treating Varicose Veins
+How are Varicose Veins Treated?

-- Venous Ablation.
 This outpatient procedure is performed with imaging guidance.
 A thin catheter is inserted into the vein.
 The laser energy heats and seals the vein closed.

-- Ambulatory Phlebectomy.
 During this procedure, the abnormal vein is removed through a small incision.